Banking in South Africa

-Banking in South Africa is established, and comprises numerous competitive commercial banks (serving both consumers and businesses), private banks, asset management firms, and co-operative financial institutions.
+Banking in South Africa comprises numerous competitive commercial banks (serving both consumers and businesses), private banks, asset management firms, and co-operative financial institutions.
 Many of these institutions, especially the commercial and private banks, also operate outside the country's borders.

-South Africa has numerous independent governmental bodies working together to regulate the banking sector.
+South Africa has multiple independent governmental bodies working together to regulate the banking sector.
 The South African Reserve Bank (SARB) serves as SA's central bank, and the country's currency is the South African rand.

+Credit profiles, including individual credit scores, are provided in SA by four main bureaus.
+These are TransUnion (the country's largest), Experian SA, XDS, and VCCB.

+In 2025, South Africa had 17 registered commercial banks for its population of 64 million people.
+A total of 91.1% of banking income was held by the largest five of those banks.
+In July 2026, around 84% of South African adults had a bank account.

-As of 2025, the country has over 3,300 bank branches, over 22,000 ATMs, and around 150,000 employees working in the banking sector.
-In the same year, the market capitalization of just 6 of the country's major banks was worth over R1.6 trillion.
+Also in 2025, South Africa had over 3,300 bank branches, over 22,000 ATMs, and around 150,000 employees working in the banking sector.
+In the same year, the market capitalization of just six of the country's major banking groups was worth over R1.6 trillion.

+In recent years, there has been a shift away from cash-based transactions and the use of branches and ATMs in South Africa, towards the use of digital payments and virtual card transactions.
+This has been reported by multiple commercial banks.
+Some estimates show that as of January 2026, around a third of online transactions are processed via virtual cards, and around 66% of in-store card transactions are made using tap-to-pay smart devices, such as smartphones and smartwatches.